Histosun/order_system/README.md

 A simple ordering system

-SQL needed to run the project
+SQL needed to run the project is in default folder